Dyhrr/Shorts/README.md

 Bottom = gameplay or background loop

-Hit Create, and you’ll get output.mp4 in the same folder as the top clip.
+Hit Create and the video is written to your chosen output file (defaults to `output.mp4` next to the top clip).

 ## 📑 Function Overview